tldr-pages/tldr/pages/common/shfmt.md

 `shfmt --list {{path/to/directory}}`

-- Write result to file instead of printing to terminal:
+- Write result to the file instead of printing it to the terminal:

 `shfmt --write {{path/to/file}}`

-- Simplify the code:
+- Simplify the code, removing redundant pieces of syntax (i.e. removing "$" from vars in expressions):

 `shfmt --simplify {{path/to/file}}`